 Financing activities can include:

 One last example: A small business takes out a $20,000 loan to fund an exciting expansion.
-This cost would be recorded as a cash inflow in the financing activities section.
+This is recorded as a financing cash inflow.
+If it repays $2,000, that amount is shown as an outgoing payment.

 Why cash flow statements are so important for small business performance